LorenzoBravi/ckan-opendata-client/README.md

 # CKAN API Client

-This repository contains a Python client class to interact with the [CKAN API](https://docs.ckan.org/en/latest/api/index.html) for the Italian OpenData portal ([dati.gov.it](https://www.dati.gov.it/opendata/)).
+This repository contains a Python client class to interact with the API for the Italian OpenData portal ([dati.gov.it](https://www.dati.gov.it/opendata/)).
 The class provides an easy way to query datasets, retrieve metadata, and access catalog information.

 ---